Connect with others who understand.

 • Fatigue

-If you notice possible symptoms of hyperglycemia or hypoglycemia, talk to your doctor.
-Simple laboratory blood tests can help measure your blood sugar and insulin levels and detect any abnormalities.
-You can also purchase a blood glucose test kit at a pharmacy to monitor your blood sugar at home.
+If you notice possible symptoms of hyperglycemia or hypoglycemia, talk with your neurology team or general practitioner.
+Simple laboratory blood tests can help measure your blood sugar and insulin levels and find any abnormalities.
+You can also buy a blood glucose test kit at a pharmacy to monitor your blood sugar at home.

 Abnormal blood sugar levels can be a sign of diabetes.
-If you are diagnosed with the condition, lifestyle changes and medications can help keep the condition under control and improve your quality of life.
-Alternatively, your doctor may suggest changing your MS treatment plan if certain drugs are causing abnormal blood glucose levels.
+If you’re diagnosed with the condition, lifestyle changes and medications can help keep the condition under control and improve your quality of life.

 Talk With Others Who Understand